 Your shares of Potomac common stock will be canceled as a result of the merger.
-However, unless you properly exercise dissenters' rights, you will receive shares of a larger and more diversified company, as more fully described in this proxy statement/prospectus.
+However, unless you properly exercise dissenters' rights, you will receive shares of a larger and more diversified company, as more fully described in this document.